No shortcuts to control: The Takeovers Panel slams the door on constitutional drag-alongs

 Lisa Ward

-Lisa Ward is an experienced real estate and agribusiness lawyer with nearly twenty years’ experience, specialising in property law across the agricultural sector.
+Lisa Ward is an experienced real estate and agribusiness lawyer with nearly twenty years’ experience in the legal industry, specialising in property law across the agricultural sector.
 With a proven track record advising on complex, high-value transactions across Australia, Lisa brings a proactive and pragmatic approach to her work.
-Lisa works as a trusted adviser and sounding board for […]
+Lisa works as a trusted adviser […]

 Robert Zhou